danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

     the energy levels for the matrix inversions.
 Useful of the system is memory bound.
 If it is set to sequential, then **maxgperloop** is used to try some less aggresive parallelization.

+evaluateenergies, *by default True*
+    The exchange and anisotropy solvers can be turned off, in this case only the energies upon rotations are meaningful.
+This can be useful if we want to apply some custom spin model in post processing, however it turns off many functions in grogupy, for example some output options are not available, but the **savepickle** is mandatory, because it contains the energies that we need.

 exchangesolver, *by default Fit*
     Can be fit or grogu and it determines the calculation method of the